Kidwelly Castle, Carmarthenshire

 The Castles and Town Walls of King Edward

-The county of Gwynedd, in North Wales, provides a trail of majestic castles to explore, a group of which have been described as the finest examples of military architecture of their kind in Europe.
-Beaumaris, Conwy, Caernarfon and Harlech castles, along with the fortifications surrounding the towns of Conwy and Caernarfon have been collectively declared a UNESCO World Heritage Site as the Castles and Town Walls of King Edward in Gwynedd.
+Head to North Wales to follow a trail of majestic castles - a group of which have been described as the finest examples of military architecture of their kind in Europe.
+Beaumaris, Conwy, Caernarfon and Harlech castles, along with the fortifications surrounding the towns of Conwy and Caernarfon, have been collectively declared a UNESCO World Heritage Site as the Castles and Town Walls of King Edward.